Meet The Staff Of The Education Department

 Mikayla is attending the University of Arizona, studying veterinary science, as she hopes to one day be a vet.
 She has always loved animals and she used to work at a preschool for a little over a year, so working with animals and kids is the best of both worlds for her!
 When she’s not working at the Center, she is a server at Olive Garden.
 Mikayla likes to go to the beach with her dogs or spend time with family and friends.
 A fun fact about Mikayla is that she is allergic to most animals, but she’s too passionate about their well-being to work in any other industry!

-Jordan B – On-Call Instructor
+Ava B – On Call Instructor